Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

      - High Recency: Recently made purchases.
      - Moderate to High Frequency: Regularly purchases but not as frequently as Champions.
      - Moderate to High Monetary Value: Spends decently per transaction.
    - **Behavior:** Likely to become Champions with targeted incentives and personalized recommendations.
-Nurture with loyalty programs and personalized communications.

 3. **Recent Customers:**
    - **RFM Score:**  between 9 and 12